Vikaspogu/blog/content/blog/adguardhome-kubernetes.md

 Adguard is similar to Pi-Hole with more features.
 Comparison of [Adguard to Pi-Hole](https://github.com/AdguardTeam/AdGuardHome#how-does-adguard-home-compare-to-pi-hole)

 The below configuration has worked for me.
-I am a big fan of helm charts and I'll be using [AdGuard chart](https://github.com/billimek/billimek-charts/tree/master/charts/adguard-home)
+I am a big fan of helm charts, and I'll be using [AdGuard chart](https://github.com/billimek/billimek-charts/tree/master/charts/adguard-home)

 ### Configure chart